 Caroline Polachek Album Reviews

-Polachek’s solo music nearly straddles a line between pop music and art-rock.
-Kate Bush is an easy comparison, although there’s also an easy listening strand to her music.
-More unexpectedly, there are also traces of Enya – a hyperactive child, her parents played her the Irish easy-listening queen to calm her down.
+Polachek’s solo music neatly straddles a line between pop music and art-rock.
+Kate Bush is an easy comparison.
+More unexpectedly, there are also traces of Enya – a hyperactive child, her parents played her music from the Irish easy-listening queen to calm her down.
+She spent five years in Tokyo as a child, and Japanese folk music is also an influence, while she names Prefab Sprout‘s Paddy McAloon as her favourite lyricist.

 Caroline Polachek Album Reviews